History of Real Madrid CF: Establishment of La Liga

 Real Madrid participated in the Torneo de Campeones during the 1927–28 season.
 The competition involved the six teams that had previously won the Copa del Rey, and was played with a make shift schedule.
 The teams had been scheduled to play each other in a double round-robin format, however all matches could not be played, and some teams including Real only played 9 games.
 The Torneo de Campeones served as a rehearsal for the establishment of La Liga, the first national football league in Spain, in the following season.
-Real Madrid led the inaugural 1929 La Liga season for the first 10 matchdays, however after dropping points in the next three games, they dropped to third behind Club de Getxo and then Barcelona.
+Real Madrid led the inaugural 1929 La Liga season for the first ten matchdays; however, after dropping points in the next three games, they dropped to third behind Club de Getxo and then Barcelona.
 A string of four victories enabled Madrid to retake the lead ahead of the last match, but a loss to Athletic Bilbao on the final matchday meant they finished runners-up, just one point behind Barcelona.
 Madrid reached the finals of the Copa del Rey in 1928–29 and 1930 but lost on both occasions.
-Real Madrid acquired goalkeeper Ricardo Zamora from RCD Espanyol for 150,000 pesetas (900€) in 1930.
+Real Madrid acquired goalkeeper Ricardo Zamora from Espanyol for 150,000 pesetas (900€) in 1930.
 He made his debut on 5 October 1930 against Athletic Madrid in the Campeonato Regional Centro.
 On 14 April 1931, the arrival of the Second Spanish Republic caused the club to lose the title "Real" and the royal crown on its emblem, going back to being named Madrid Football Club.